Tag Archives: Aq’ab’al

 The number 12 represents the principle of gathering, bringing things together into a bundle.
 This is usually applied to life experience, things from the past, or that already exist.
 The nawal Aq’ab’al is related to the very new, the first light of day, the conception point.
 So today we have two energies which represent almost opposite ends of the spectrum of possibilities.
 Despite 12 being a powerful number, it does not necessarily have a difficult influence, and Aq’ab’al is thought of as a very favourable day, after all, it represents the beginnings of the new day and of new life.

-Many Mayan temples were altered over time, with new layers built on top of old.
+Many Maya temples were altered over time, with new layers built on top of old.
 Sometimes this was because of a change of ruler, other times it was an astronomical change over time that caused this remodelling.
 The old structure was given a facelift.
 Metaphorically, today can be seen as a day to start building a new layer on your pyramid.

 It can be seen as injecting your life experience into a new concept.
 Sometimes the dream doesn’t quite make it into reality, it gets stopped short, like those unfinished projects in your workroom/shed/office.
 You will often know why you stopped, for example you realised the dimensions were wrong half way through, or you ran out of material.
 This is the life experience drawn on to ensure that projects started today can be seen through to completion.
 You may even be able to rework one of those old projects.